ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-mac.rst

 Setting up the Build Environment (MacOSX)
 =========================================

-This article shows how to setup a minimal build environment on MacOS (ver 10.6 onwards).
+This article shows how to manually setup a minimal build environment on MacOS (ver 10.6 onwards).

 ..  youtube:: wLK2wLwEXm4
     :width: 100%

+There is a pre-built script at /ardupilot/Tools/scripts/install-prereqs-mac.sh that will install these pre-requisites.

 Setup steps
 -----------